Stamp duty refunds: too good to be true?

 5.1 Multiple dwellings relief

 5.1.1 Most common is the suggestion that MDR can be claimed where the property particulars mention the word "annexe" or give an indication that the property contains a granny flat or outbuilding with living accommodation.
-Buyers can receive letters from more than five companies after completion suggesting a refund is due.
+Buyers can receive letters from more than five claims firms after completion suggesting a refund is due.
 There are cases where a property includes an annexe that is fully independent and a claim for MDR is valid.
 However, this is a highly contested area that depends very much on the facts – we have seen many cases in which it has been suggested that there is a separate annexe based on very tenuous arguments.

 HMRC have given guidance on how to assess the number of dwellings in the Manual starting from page SDLTM00410.

-5.1.2 When land has been bought with planning permission to build houses, or there are permitted development rights for an existing building to be converted to flats, some claims companies say that it is possible for MDR to be claimed even though physical work had not started by the date of completion of the purchase.
+5.1.2 When land has been bought with planning permission to build houses, or there are permitted development rights for an existing building to be converted to flats, some claims firms say that it is possible for MDR to be claimed even though physical work had not started by the date of completion of the purchase.

 HMRC confirm their view that physical works are needed at SDLTM00400.